Architectural Design

 Link to your Revit model to allow visibility into the design model

-Here are 5 examples of how a flexible database tool can help you during the project kickoff:
+5 examples of how a software tool can help you during the project kickoff:

 1. Company & Team Directory